bongnv/blog/content/blog/2020-05-03-publish-npm-with-semantic-release.md

 ## CI

 I didn't set up a CI as one-command release is more than enough for me.
 If you want to get of your hands free, you can try with Github Actions via [this document](https://github.com/semantic-release/semantic-release/blob/master/docs/recipes/github-actions.md).
+Another cool thing about `semantic-release` is that it can analyze the commit history to decide to change the version accordingly.
+Basically, everything can be automated.